-Rex: (speaking from experience) A lot of the General's plans involve falling.
+Rex: A lot of the General's plans involve falling.

-The part in "Supply Lines" when Jar Jar was distracting the Trade Federation delegates with... art with table-ware.
-And when Lott Dod found out about the supply ships to Ryloth?
-He just looked at Jar Jar, and he waved back at him.
+- Jar Jar distracts the Trade Federation delegates with... art with tableware.
+And when Lott Dod finds out about the supply ships to Ryloth?
+He just looks at Jar Jar, who waves back at him.

-Making it funnier, Dod was the only one at the dining table not amused by Jar Jar's art and gives his own aide an angry face for appraising it before the aide frowns with disappointment.
+- Making it funnier, Dod was the only one at the dining table not amused by Jar Jar's art, and gives his own aide an angry face for appreciating it, before the aide frowns with disappointment.

-The general premise of "Sphere of Influence" can be one in context.
-It's essentially George Lucas (or rather, a Pantoran George Lucas look-a-like) vs. Greedo, especially when George himself has been seen wearing a "Han Shot First" t-shirt.
-And guess what, Greedo doesn't get to shoot at all when confronted with Papanoida.
+- The general premise of the episode can be one in context.
+It's essentially George Lucas (or rather, a Pantoran George Lucas lookalike) vs. Greedo, especially when George himself has been seen wearing a "Han Shot First" t-shirt.
+And guess what, Greedo doesn't get to shoot at all when confronted by Papanoida.